MbeleckBerle/ssl-server/src/readme.md

 ## 3. Create a Systemd Service

-Create a new systemd service file. make sure to replace the paths with the your paths: the user and the group are your username
+Create a new systemd service file.
+Make sure to replace the paths with the your paths:
+Set the 'User' and 'Group' fields to your username.

 sudo nano /etc/systemd/system/secure_search_client.service